Table of Contents

 - appointing and removing directors

-- appointing and removing secretaries
+- appointing and removing company secretaries

 - directors’ employment contracts